-1.5 Patient should not have contact with any object if that body part is being imaged.
+1.1 The patient should not have contact with any object if that body part is being imaged.
 Cotton garments may be worn to cover breast or genital areas when they are not under study with the understanding that the genital area and buttock should be exposed as much as possible for imaging.

-1.6 Shower or bathe the morning of the test to ensure that the skin is as clean as possible.
-Avoid hot water exposure to the skin for at least two hours prior to the test.
+1.2 The patient should shower or bathe the morning of the test to ensure that the skin is as clean as possible.
+The patient should avoid hot water exposure to the skin for at least two hours prior to the test.

-1.7 Avoid placing any material of any kind on the skin, such as any skin lotions, deodorants, preparations, moisturizers, liniments, makeup, hair spray, hair cream, topical analgesics, etc. for 8 hours prior to the examination.
+1.3 The patient should avoid placing any material of any kind on the skin, such as any skin lotions, sun screens, deodorants, preparations, moisturizers, liniments, makeup, hair spray, hair cream, topical analgesics, etc. the day of the exam.

-1.8 Nicotine and caffeine products should be discontinued 4 hours prior to imaging.
+1.4 Nicotine and caffeine products should be discontinued by the patient 4 hours prior to imaging.

-1.9 Wear loose clothing to the test; avoid anything binding against the skin; avoid support undergarments or pantyhose.
-Do not wear jewelry, preferably including rings if the hands are to be examined (exceptions are made for rings which cannot be removed or jewelry which the patient chooses not to remove for personal reasons).
+1.5 The patient should wear loose clothing to the test; avoid anything binding against the skin; avoid support undergarments or pantyhose.
+The patient should not wear jewelry, preferably including rings if the hands are to be examined (exceptions are made for rings which cannot be removed or jewelry which the patient chooses not to remove for personal reasons).

-1.10 To the extent possible discontinue the use of medical appliances such as braces, neoprene wraps, Ace bandages etc. on the day of testing.
+1.6 To the extent possible discontinue the use of medical appliances such as braces, neoprene wraps, Ace bandages etc. on the day of testing.

-1.11 Avoid massage, skeletal manipulation, acupuncture, physical therapy, occupational therapy, saunas, extended sun exposure, the use of TENS or electric muscle stimulation units.
+1.7 Avoid massage, skeletal manipulation, acupuncture, physical therapy, dry needling, moxibustion, occupational therapy, saunas, extended sun exposure, the use of TENS or electric muscle stimulation units, laser therapy, or ozone therapy 24 hours prior to imaging.
 Electrodiagnostic testing should be avoided for 24 hours prior to imaging.
 Exceptions should be noted in the record.

-1.12 Whenever possible steroids, sympathetic blockers, vasoactive medications, opiates and transdermal patches should be avoided for 24 hours prior to testing (15-19 hours minimum).
-Exceptions should always be recorded in the record.
+1.8 Whenever possible steroids, sympathetic blockers, vasoactive medications, opiates and transdermal patches should be avoided for 24 hours prior to testing (15-19 hours minimum).
+Exceptions should noted in the record.

-1.13 When Cold Stress examinations are being performed, medications that are not medically necessary and that alter sympathetic function should be avoided for at least 24 hours prior to testing.
+1.9 When Cold Stress examinations are being performed, medications that are not medically necessary and that alter sympathetic function should be avoided for at least 24 hours prior to testing.

-1.14 In the absence of extenuating circumstances, for original diagnostic studies sympathetic and neurolytic blocks should be avoided for 3 days prior to testing.
+1.10 In the absence of extenuating circumstances, for original diagnostic studies, sympathetic and neurolytic blocks should be avoided for 3 days prior to testing.

-1.15 Peripheral nerve implants and spinal cord/dorsal column stimulators should be turned off 4 hours prior to testing.
+1.11 Peripheral nerve implants and spinal cord/dorsal column stimulators should be turned off 4 hours prior to testing.

-GUIDELINE 2: PATIENT ASSESSMENT
+2. PATIENT ASSESSMENT

 Patient assessment should be performed before infrared SSR imaging.
-This includes assessment of the patient's ability to tolerate the procedure and an evaluation of any contraindications to the procedure.
+This includes assessment of the patient's ability to tolerate the procedure and an evaluation of any contra-indications to the procedure.